Fausto Freire, CIE Coordinator, Assistant Professor at University of Coimbra

 Rita Garcia, Post-doctoral Researcher

 Rita Garcia holds a PhD in Sustainable Energy Systems (MIT-Portugal Program, University of Coimbra, 2016) and a MSc in Environmental Engineering (University of Coimbra, 2010).
+She was a visiting student at the Materials Systems Laboratory – MIT in 2014.
 She is a postdoctoral researcher in several R&D projects at ADAI/LAETA and the University of Coimbra.
+Currently, she has as Postdoctoral Fellowship by FCT under the project “Sustainability Assessment of Forest Biomass Cascade Chains”.
+She is a Member of the Committee for Scientific Research and Outreach (CICLE) of the Energy for Sustainability Initiative at the University of Coimbra.
 Her research interests include life cycle modeling and assessment of energy and biomass-based systems, consequential modeling, dynamic fleet modeling, and life-cycle sustainability assessment.

 Research areas: Life cycle (sustainability) assessment of energy, biomass-based and electric vehicle systems; consequential modeling; fleet modeling.
 Industrial Ecology; Urban Metabolism; environmental management; environmental product declarations, product carbon footprint.